ECR Prominent Lecture Series

 There is one deadline for the ECR prominent lecture series each year: January 15th.
 Download the application form here.

-Other recent awardees include Dr Kate Kiseeva (2016 – Oxford, now at UCC), Dr David Wilson (2017 – Imperial, now at UCL), Dr Rosalie Tostevin (2018 – Oxford, now at University of Cape Town), Dr Rich Taylor (2019 – Cambridge, now at Zeiss), Dr Emily Stevenson (2020 – Cambridge), Dr Martin Mangler (2021 – Durham), Dr. Jacqueline Campbell (2022; University of Oxford), Dr. Elliot Carter (2023; Trinity College Dublin) and Dr. Ross Whiteford (2024; Royal Holloway).
+Other recent awardees include Dr Kate Kiseeva (2016 – Oxford, now at UCC), Dr David Wilson (2017 – Imperial, now at UCL), Dr Rosalie Tostevin (2018 – Oxford, now at University of Cape Town), Dr Rich Taylor (2019 – Cambridge, now at Zeiss), Dr Emily Stevenson (2020 – Cambridge), Dr Martin Mangler (2021 – Durham), Dr. Jacqueline Campbell (2022; University of Oxford), Dr. Elliot Carter (2023; Trinity College Dublin), Dr. Ross Whiteford (2024; Royal Holloway), Dr. Savannah Worne (2025; Loughborough University) and Dr. Rebekah Moore (2025; Imperial College).

 Scroll to the bottom of this page to see some of our previous winners tour reports.